-You are probably well aware of the structure of the GMAT at this point, but here is a reminder anyway.
-The GMAT is a grueling 3 hours and 7 minutes and is divided into four sections, integrated, quantitative, and verbal reasoning, along with the analytical writing assessment.
-The verbal and quantitative sections are especially a pain, with both being over an hour and filled with highly demanding questions.
+You are probably well aware of the structure of the GMAT Focus at this point, but here is a reminder anyway.
+The GMAT Focus is 2 hours and 15 minutes long and is divided into three sections, quantitative reasoning, and verbal reasoning and data insights.
+The three sections are 45 minutes consisting entirely of multiple-choice questions.

 So why should you be taking these breaks and what should you do?
 Below are some of our favorite suggestions when utilizing the breaks during the GMAT.